jundalisay/superb/content/en/research/montesquieu/spirit-of-the-laws/book-20/chapter-4.md

-+++
+---
+heading: "Chapter 4"
-title= "Commerce in different Governments" heading= "Chapter 4 " date= 2015-09-23 image= "/covers/spirit.jpg"
+title: "Commerce in different Governments"
-description= "The Spirit of the Laws Volume 1" linkb= "/research/montesquieu/spirit-of-the-laws/book-20/chapter-1" linkbtext= "Chapter 1" linkf= "/research/montesquieu/spirit-of-the-laws/book-20/chapter-10" linkftext= "Chapter 10"
-+++
+weight: 4
+description: "TRADE has some relation to forms of government"
+image: "/covers/spirit.jpg"
+author: Montesquieu
+icon: /icons/mont.png
+---

 TRADE has some relation to forms of government.